-Celebrity attorney F. Lee Bailey, who defended O.J.
-Simpson, dead at 87
+Celebrity attorney F. Lee Bailey dead at 87

 “He was able to simplify everything and identify what the most vital parts of the case were,” Simpson said.
 “Lee laid down what the case’s strategy was, what was going to be important and what was not.
 I thought he had an amazing grasp of what was going to be the most important parts of the case, and that turned out to be true.”

-One of the most memorable moments of the trial came when Bailey aggressively cross-examined Los Angeles police Detective Mark Fuhrman in an attempt to portray him as a racist whose goal was to frame Simpson.
+One of the most memorable moments of the trial came when Bailey cross-examined Los Angeles police Detective Mark Fuhrman in an attempt to portray him as a racist whose goal was to frame Simpson.
 It was classic Bailey.

 Fuhrman denied using racial epithets, but the defense later turned up recordings of Fuhrman making racist slurs.

-Note: This story has been edited to clarify that although he passed the Maine bar exam, Bailey was not allowed to practice law in the state.